n0la/rcon/README.md

 $ cat somescript.txt | rcon -H somehost -p someport -P somepass
 ```

+## Security Concerns

+Please note that the RCON protocol is not encrypted, meaning that your
+passwords are transmitted in plain text to the server.

 ## Exit Code

 The command exit with 0 on success, and some arbitrary non-zero exit code on